infoatgodreams/GoDreams-Repository/Guardians Guidebook/Play KFR.md

 - Care leavers showcase resilience, learning from their experiences in play and extracurricular activities to deal with difficult situations.
 - Care leavers are confident in their own talents and abilities, building relevant skills while engaging in activities outside traditional schooling.
 - Care leavers manage emotions and stressful life events through engagement in sports, music, theatre, or art.
--Care leavers develop a strong sense of identity and self-esteem, commonly correlated with exposure to different activities.
+- Care leavers develop a strong sense of identity and self-esteem, commonly correlated with exposure to different activities.